 What goes wrong: Winter travel is slower.
 Snow delays, shorter days, and time spent indoors (onsen, warming up) compress what you can realistically see.
 You spend more time in transit than experiencing destinations.

-Solution: Pick 1-2 regions maximum.
+Solution: Solution: Pick 1-2 regions maximum.
 Hokkaido alone justifies 7-10 days.
 Combining Nagano + Kyoto works in 7-8 days.
 Hokkaido + Tohoku needs 14 days minimum.
+For Tokyo specifically, our 2-day routing framework shows how the same over-routing mistake happens at the city level.

 Wrong Base City